Udaykir02/GDP_Group-3/UseCase Iteration 2.md

 3. Clients are informed about the progress of their deliveries and have the option to speak with delivery staff if needed.

 **Results:** Orders are delivered quickly, which increases client satisfaction and expedites vendors' delivery procedures.

+### Use Case 15: Delivery Management System

+**Objective:** Facilitate delivery staff and vendors in effectively handling order deliveries to clients.

+**Interactions:**
+1. Delivery staff receive orders from the system according to their location and availability.
+2. From pickup until delivery, vendors and delivery staff are able to update the order progress in real-time.
+3. Clients are informed about the progress of their deliveries and have the option to speak with delivery staff if needed.

+**Results:** Orders are delivered quickly, which increases client satisfaction and expedites vendors' delivery procedures.